jefisalreadytkn/javashark-extensions/README.md

 # The Javashark Extensions

-A extension Gallery made by 2 idiots who somewhat know what they are doing.
+A cool collection of extensions put into a simple gallery made by marine_bakery.

-btw made for mainly PMod.
+btw made for mainly [PenguinMod](https://penguinmod.com/).